 UHart participates in an agreement with the six Connecticut community colleges that offer the Associate Degree in Nursing (ADN) that guarantees enrollment in the RN-BSN program, pending certain conditions.
-See the Transfer Information section below.
+See the Admission section below.

 A minimum of 120 credits is required to earn the Bachelor of Science in Nursing (BSN).
 This includes 30 credits of professional nursing courses and 90 credits of general education requirements.
 See the course catalog for full requirements.